From Vulnerabilities to Remediation: A Systematic Literature Review of LLMs in Code Security: The Impact of Poisoned Training Data on LLMs capabilities

 \section{The Impact of Poisoned Training Data on LLMs capabilities}

 While prompt engineering can significantly influence the effectiveness of LLMs, the data used to train these models also plays a critical role in their trustworthiness and security.
 As discussed in Section~\ref{sec:detection}, fine-tuning LLMs with task-specific data can enhance their performance on specialized tasks.
-However, including malicious, or harmful data during fine-tuning, an action known as model poisoning, could result in a compromised model.
-In its general formulation, data poisoning aims to manipulate the model output, causing it to generate unsafe or harmful content~\cite{ayyamperumal2024current},~\cite{oh2024poisoned}.
-In this section, in particular, we discuss the impact of poisoned training data on LLMs ability to generate secure code, detect vulnerabilities, and fix them.
+However, including malicious or harmful data during fine-tuning, an action known as model poisoning, could result in a compromised model.
+In its general formulation, data poisoning aims to manipulate the model output by contaminating the training data, causing it to produce attacker-intended or incorrect outputs~\cite{10.1145/3551636}.

+In this section, we address RQ3 by examining how poisoned training data impacts LLMs on the tasks studied in RQ1 and RQ2: code generation, vulnerability detection, and vulnerability fixing.